 Inventories.
-Inventories are valued at the lower of cost or market (net realizable value).
+Inventories are valued at the lower of cost and net realizable value.
 Cost is determined by the first-in, first-out method.
-We consider such factors as the amount of inventory on hand, estimated time required to sell such inventories, remaining shelf-life, and current market conditions to determine whether inventories are stated at the lower of cost or market.
+We consider such factors as the amount of inventory on hand, estimated time required to sell such inventories, remaining shelf-life, and current market conditions to determine whether inventories are stated at the lower of cost and net realizable value.
 Inventories at our diagnostics segment consist primarily of purchased laboratory supplies, which is used in our testing laboratories.